Aditya-Subhedar/Fluorescence-Microscopy-Analysis-App/README.md

 # Fluorescence Microscopy Analysis App

-An imaging software providing end to end functionality from raw microsocpe image to publication data and panel generation, desktop-based GUI tool developed to automate the preprocessing, manual correction, quantification of multi-channel fluorescence microscopy images, image annotation and panel generation.
+An imaging software providing end to end functionality from raw microsocpe image to publication ready data and panel generation.
+A desktop-based GUI tool developed to automate the preprocessing, manual correction, quantification of multi-channel fluorescence microscopy images, image annotation and panel generation.

 This application provides a robust, efficient, and accurate alternative to manual image analysis workflows (e.g., ImageJ).